python/typing/docs/spec/generics.rst

   longer({1}, {1, 2})  # ok, return type set[int]
   longer([1], {1, 2})  # ok, return type a supertype of list[int] and set[int]

-An upper bound cannot be combined with type constraints (as used in ``AnyStr``, see the example earlier); type constraints cause the inferred type to be *exactly* one of the constraint types, while an upper bound just requires that the actual type is a subtype of the boundary type.
+An upper bound cannot be combined with type constraints (as used in ``AnyStr``, see the example earlier); type constraints cause the inferred type to be *exactly* one of the constraint types, while an upper bound just requires that the actual type is :term:`assignable` to the boundary type.

 .. _`variance`: